swansonk14/SyntheMol/README.md

 ## Generate Molecules

-Run MCTS with the random forest and chemprop models to generate molecules.
+Run MCTS with the random forest and chemprop models to generate molecules with one reaction.

 Random forest
 ```